Bridge Design and Interchange Improvements

 The New York State Department of Transportation selected Cold Spring Construction Co., along with Erdman Anthony as lead design engineer, for the third and fourth phases of the I-390 interchange improvements at I-490 design-build project in Gates, New York.
 The improvements through all phases revitalized deteriorated infrastructure, increased safety, minimized congestion, and reduced impacts to the neighboring properties.
 Numerous bridges were replaced or rehabilitated, vehicular conflicts caused by weaving traffic patterns were reduced, and noise abatement was completed.

-The third and fourth stages of the I-390 interchange improvements at I-490 design-build project in Gates, New York.
-The project includes four new bridges, new embankment for a new I-390 express southbound alignment, rehabilitation of the existing I-390 southbound pavement, rehabilitation of the I-490 pavement within the interchange, enhanced expressway lighting, traffic signal design, new noise walls, and reconstruction of a portion of Lyell Avenue.
+The third and fourth phases of the project included four new bridges, new embankment for a new I-390 express southbound alignment, rehabilitation of the existing I-390 southbound pavement, rehabilitation of the I-490 pavement within the interchange, enhanced expressway lighting, traffic signal design, new noise walls, and reconstruction of a portion of Lyell Avenue.

 Phase three encompassed the addition of an exit only lane on I-390 to Chili Avenue and the construction of the new Interstate 390 Flyover, a central component of the project that opened in September 2021 and allowed southbound through traffic to travel above the busy interchange and avoid merging vehicles entering and exiting the highway.
 Construction of the flyover involved the building of three new bridges to cross over I-490 eastbound, I-490 westbound, and associated ramps including a newly reconfigured ramp connecting I-490 westbound to I-390 southbound.